davidgf/design-patterns-in-ruby/singleton.md

 # Singleton Pattern

 ## Problem
-We need to have a single instance of certain class across the whole application.
+We need to have a single instance of a certain class across the whole application.

 ## Solution
-In the **Singleton** pattern the access to the constructor is restricted, so that it cannot be instantiated.
-So, the creation of the single instance is done inside the class and is held is a class variable, and it can be accessed through a getter across the application.
+In the **Singleton** pattern, the access to the constructor is restricted so that it cannot be instantiated.
+So, the creation of the single instance is done inside the class and is held as a class variable.
+It can be accessed through a getter across the application.

 ## Example
 Let's consider the implementation of a logger class: